NanddoSalas/ChitChatApp/README.md

 ![project screenshot](./assets/screenshot.jpg)

-ChitChatZone is a room-based chat application.
+ChitChatApp is a room-based chat application.
 This Full Stack project enables users to create, join, and engage in chat rooms seamlessly.
 With a focus on real-time communication
-ChitChatZone is built with a modern tech stack, combining powerful backend technologies with sleek front-end frameworks to deliver a smooth and engaging user experience.
+ChitChatApp is built with a modern tech stack, combining powerful backend technologies with sleek front-end frameworks to deliver a smooth and engaging user experience.

 ### Features